Provable Preimage Under-Approximation for Neural Networks (Full Version): Experiment Evaluation

-In this subsection, we summarize the detailed configuration for neural network controllers in reinforcement learning tasks. \paragraph{Cartpole.} The cartpole control problem considers balancing a pole atop a cart by controlling the movement of the cart.
+The cartpole control problem considers balancing a pole atop a cart by controlling the movement of the cart.
 The neural network controller has two hidden layers with 64 neurons, and uses four input variables representing the position and velocity of the cart, the angle and angular velocity of the pole.
 The controller outputs are pushing the cart left or right.
-In the experiments, we set the following input region for the Cartpole task: (1) cart position $[-0.5,0.5]$, (2) cart velocity $[-1,1]$, (3) angle of the pole $[-0.1,0.1]$, and (4) angular velocity of the pole $[-1,1]$.
-We consider output properties for both actions, $\{y \in \mathbb{R}^2~|~y_1 \ge y_2\}$ and $\{y\in \mathbb{R}^2~|~ y_2 \ge y_1\}$, i.e., pushing left or pushing right.
+In the experiments, we set the following input region for the Cartpole task: (1) cart position $[0,1]$, (2) cart velocity $[0,2]$, (3) angle of the pole $[-0.2,0]$, and (4) angular velocity of the pole $[-2,0]$ (with varied feature length in the evaluation).
+We consider the output property for the action \textit{pushing left}.